Child care industry in Nebraska hit hard by coronavirus; some centers have closed

 Hoping to better understand what those effects might be, the Buffett Early Childhood Institute at the University of Nebraska is asking providers to fill out a survey.

-"What would happen if they closed their program?
-Would they be able to open again?" said Kate Gallagher, director of research and evaluation for the Buffett Institute.
+“What would happen if they closed their program?
+Would they be able to open again?” asked Kate Gallagher, director of research and evaluation for the Buffett Institute.

 Those are just some of the questions Gallagher and her colleagues are hoping they’ll get an answer to from the survey.
 They are asking those who have or are facing financial, health impacts or other effects from the spread of the coronavirus to complete the survey.